As an Amazon Associate I earn from qualifying purchases.

 Green bean casserole is a Thanksgiving tradition in many American homes.
 I don’t think I’ve been to a Thanksgiving dinner yet where this casserole was not part of the meal.
 The problem is, it’s always made with condensed, canned “cream of chemical” soup.
 And we won’t even talk about the french fried onions that are usually dumped by the boatload on top of what could be a very nutritious and still delicious side dish.
-Not wanting to leave this recipe unturned, I set to work and created this delicious clean eating green bean casserole recipe!
+Not wanting to leave this recipe unturned, I set to work and created this delicious healthy green bean casserole recipe!

 It’s a wonderful substitute that won’t leave you running for the gym right after dinner and nobody at my holiday table knew the difference.
 All they mentioned was how good it was.
 Now that’s my kind of Thanksgiving side dish!